Service Level Agreement - Explained

 Back to: MARKETING, SALES, ADVERTISING, & PR

-A Little More on What is a Service-Level Agreement
+How is a Service-Level Agreement Used?

 A service-level agreement can be a legal contract or informal agreement binding the relationship between service providers and their customers.
 SLAs define what a customer is expected to get from a service provider in a business agreement.
 However, any service rendered that is not in alignment with the contract between the service provider and the client is not a SLA.
 The main focus of the service level agreement is the output received by the customer as a result of the service provided.
 SLAs can occur at different levels which include;